 Tabita Green is an author, speaker, content strategist, and community organizer.
 In 2011, she left her high-powered corporate job to focus on family, health, and community building.
 After three years of research into mental health and resilience for her book, Her Lost Year, she believes humanity’s future health and happiness depends on the creation of resilient, sustainable communities and a society focused on equality, justice, and dignity for all people.

-Tabita discovered blogs over ten years ago and has been blogging ever since.
+Tabita discovered blogs over a decade ago and has been blogging ever since.
 Her blog at tabitagreen.com inspires readers to take action for personal wellness, social justice, and a sustainable future.
 She has also written guest posts for blogs such as Mad in America, Center for a New American Dream, and Search Engine Journal.

 A native of Sweden, Tabita currently enjoys small-town living in Decorah, Iowa, with husband Todd, daughter Rebecka, and (spoiled) dog Sophie.
-In her spare time, Tabita likes to run around in the woods and teach Swedish (but not at the same time).
-Follow @tabitag.
+In her spare time, Tabita likes to run around in the woods, read, sing, and teach Swedish.